 The Disney College Program requires a separate application for consideration.
 A prospective student may participate in either the fall or spring semesters.
 Other internship opportunities may become available and will be announced on campus during the academic year.
 No student may count more than a combination of 9 units of COMM 440 Internship, COMM 450 Practicum, or COMM 480 Directed Research from within the major.
 Internships may be repeated for a maximum total of 9 units.

-For information on the Disney College Program or other internship programs contact Sarah Schwartz in the department at ext.
-4804. or email@example.com.
+For information on the Disney College Program or other internship programs, contact the Communication Studies Department administrative coordinator at firstname.lastname@example.org.